stephrdev/django-tapeforms/docs/installation.rst

 In addition, you have to add ``'tapeforms'`` to the ``INSTALLED_APP`` setting in your ``settings.py``.

-Thats it, now continue to the `Usage section <usage>` to learn how to render your forms to HTML.
+Thats it, now continue to the :doc:`Usage section <usage>` to learn how to render your forms to HTML.